antonlogvinenko/rust-by-example/README.md

-## Advanced features

-#### Unsafe Rust
+## Unsafe Rust
-* why: conservative static checks & low level standard libraries
+* Why: conservative static checks & low level standard libraries
+* Unsafe block:
+  * Enables 5 new features (doesn't turn off borrow checker, etc)
-* unsafe block: isolation
+  * Provides isolation of unsafe code
 * 5 features
-  * Dereferencing a raw pointer
+  * Dereferencing a raw pointer (*const or *mut, can be created in safe code)
-	* ignore borrowing rules
+	* ignore borrowing rules for raw pointers
 	* possibly invalid memory
 	* can be null
 	* no automatic cleanup
   * Calling unsafe function or method
-	* what is unsafe function
+	* Means fn has requirements that must be upheld that Rust can't guarantee
-	* creating safe abstraction
+	* Creating safe abstraction
-	* extern functions
+	* Extern functions
-  * accessing/modifying static variable
+  * Accessing/modifying static variable
-  * implementing unsafe trait
+  * Implementing unsafe trait
-  * accessing union fields
+  * Accessing union fields

 #### Advanced traits
 * associated type: allow only one implementation of a trait for a type